 Half-Life of Vyvanse

-The half-life of any drug refers to the period of time that it takes the concentration of the drug in the body to be reduced to one-half.
+The half-life of any drug refers to how long it takes for the drug’s concentration in the body to be reduced to one half.
 It usually takes around five half-lives for all of a drug to be eliminated from the system.
 The elimination half-life of Vyvanse is very short.
 The estimated half-life, on average, is less than one hour.
-Some estimates show that the half-life is around 47 minutes, on average.
 That means it takes less than an hour for half of the dose of Vyvanse to be eliminated from the system.
-Based on this half-life estimate, it would take between 4.3 hours and 5.5 hours, on average, for the entire dose of the parent drug to be eliminated from the system.
-Nonetheless, some metabolites are left behind when the body processes lisdexamfetamine.
-The metabolites are estimated to have half-lives that range from 9 to 11 hours, on average.
-These metabolites could stay in the system for anywhere from 2 to 2 ½ days.
-All of the parent drug and its metabolites is usually eliminated from the body in less than three days.
+Based on this half-life estimate, it would take up to five hours for the entire dose of the parent drug to be eliminated from the system.
+Nonetheless, some metabolites like dextroamphetamine are left behind when the body processes lisdexamfetamine, which can linger in the body for a longer time.

 Factors That Influence How Long Vyvanse Stays in Your System

 Some people may eliminate Vyvanse faster than others, depending on individual differences.
-For example, someone with a fast metabolism will likely eliminate drugs like Vyvanse faster than someone with a slower metabolism.
-Younger people, healthier people, and larger people also tend to eliminate drugs from their systems faster.
+For example, someone on a higher dose of Vyvanse may eliminate the drug more quickly than those on a lower dose.
 People who have health problems or organ function impairment may excrete drugs more slowly.
 The same is true for older people and those who take other medications that may interact with Vyvanse.